 Encouragement’s Importance in Recovery

-At the Florida House Experience, a significant amount of our effort is on helping individuals to achieve their best life.
+At FHE Health, a significant amount of our effort is on helping individuals to achieve their best life.
 We’ve seen people face some of the most challenging periods of their lives.
 AA can be a component of their treatment, and AA chips can work well to honor their accomplishments.
 Our team is always available to help you support your loved one on their journey.